 - You look forward to the cannabis high more than you look forward to most anything else in your life.

 - In the case of CBD, a use disorder is indicated if you believe ingesting CBD is essential for your daily survival and happiness.

-Constant, compulsive use of marijuana would not be such a huge problem if marijuana was as harmless as we used to say it was when we were countering drug war lies about marijuana.
+Constant, compulsive use of marijuana would not be a problem if marijuana was as harmless as we used to say it was when we were countering drug war lies about marijuana.

-As part of the marijuana legalization movement, we publicly said marijuana is a plant so it can’t hurt anybody, it’s a natural medicine, use as much as you want, it’s all good, no worries.
+As part of the marijuana legalization movement, we publicly said marijuana is “just a plant,” it can’t hurt anybody, it’s natural medicine, use as much as you want, it’s all good, no worries.

-But that was before I started noticing that when I first used cannabis I’d get super-high smoking a joint of 3% THC fan leaves…and now barely feel anything when I inhale a gram of 50% THC dry sift hashish.
+But I recall that when I first used cannabis I’d get super-high smoking a joint of 3% THC leaves…and now barely feel anything when I inhale a gram of 50% THC cannabis concentrate.